katylava/timerschedule/README.md

   - run 25/5 pomos until 5:00pm
 ```

-In order to run it you'll need to pass the schedule name and a start time as
+In order to run it you'll need to pass the schedule name and an optional start
-command line arguments.
+time as command line arguments.
 Ex.:

 ```
 > ./app.js "normal day" 9:00am
 ```

 If you just want to see the schedule and not run it you can include any value
 as a third argument.
+In this form the start time is not optional.
+It would print
-It would print something like this:
+something like this:

 ```
 > ./app.js "normal day" 9:00am 1                                                                                                          130  16:47:25   master  ✽2